Paulie-Aditya/quiz_bot/README.md

 Use it here: https://discord.gg/qfYzANBgGA ,
 or add it to your own server using this link: https://discord.com/api/oauth2/authorize?client_id=1070574579933777961&permissions=2147599424&scope=bot%20applications.commands

-P.S.
-Do see the video attached below to see a live demonstration of the bot.

 You can find the Open Sourced Code for this project here: https://github.com/Paulie-Aditya/quiz_bot , In case of any bugs, improvements or suggestions, feel free to send an Email at paul.aditya304@gmail.com.